disney/meteor-base/README.md

 ## Quickstart

-### Step #1 - Bootstrap Dockerfile from template
+### Step 1: Bootstrap `Dockerfile` from template

 Copy `example/default.dockerfile` (or `example/app-with-native-dependencies.dockerfile` if your app has native dependencies that require compilation such as `bcrypt`, or if your app is using a version of Meteor older than 1.8.1) into the root of your project and rename it `Dockerfile`.
 This file assumes that your Meteor app is one level down from the root in a folder named `app`; either move your app there, or edit `Dockerfile` to point to your desired path (or the root of your project).
 Leave `Dockerfile` at the root.

-### Step #2 - Ensure the Meteor version is the one you want
+### Step 2: Set the correct Meteor version in the `Dockerfile`

 Edit the `Dockerfile` you copied into your project, changing the first line so that the numbers at the end match the version of Meteor of your project.
+You can find your project’s Meteor version in your app’s `.meteor/release` file.

-For example if you project is running under Meteor 2.2:
+For example, if your project is running under Meteor 2.2:

 ```Dockerfile
 FROM geoffreybooth/meteor-base:2.2
 ```

-See your app’s `.meteor/release` file to get its Meteor release version.
 This version must match an available tag from [geoffreybooth/meteor-base](https://hub.docker.com/r/geoffreybooth/meteor-base/tags).

 If necessary, update version in the `FROM node` line to use the Node version appropriate for your release of Meteor.
 From your application folder, you can get this version via the following command: